Banana pudding

-Banana pudding (sometimes banana cream pudding) is a Southern United States dessert generally consisting of layers of sweet vanilla-flavored custard, vanilla wafers or ladyfingers, and sliced fresh bananas which are assembled in a dish and served topped with whipped cream or meringue.
+Banana pudding is a Southern United States dessert generally consisting of layers of sweet vanilla-flavored custard, vanilla wafers or ladyfingers, and sliced fresh bananas which are assembled in a dish and served topped with whipped cream or meringue.

 It is commonly associated with Southern US cuisine, but it can be found around the country in specific areas.

 Ingredients and preparation

 A typical method for making banana pudding is to repeatedly layer the bananas, custard, and wafers into a dish and top with whipped cream or meringue.
 Over time, the wafers will absorb the custard and the layers will combine, causing the flavors to intermingle.

-Banana pudding can be prepared using a baked or refrigerated method, with the latter being the more popular, particularly among home cooks.
-Moreover, many recipes have been adapted using vanilla or banana pudding instead of a true custard.
-Other recipes omit the wafers.